lexicHQ/docs/freshchat-integration.md

 This token value should be copied in the *API Token* text box of Smartloop portal.

-`Opening message`: This is the starting message that the agent would see when a user initiate a live chat.
+`Opening message`: This is the message that the agent would see when user initiates the live chat.

-`Closing message`: This is the message that user would see when an marks the conversation as resolved.
+`Closing message`: This is the message that user would see when an agent marks the conversation as resolved.

 ::: tip
 Please make a note of the `Freshchat Webhook` value that we will use in the next step.